-The year-end 2006 Instructions, provided below, reflect significant changes from the 2005 Instructions.
-The format of the Statement of Actuarial Opinion for Title Insurance Companies, and procedures required by these Instructions, now more closely parallel those required of Property/Casualty Insurance Companies.
+The year-end 2007 Instructions, provided below, include changes from the 2006 Instructions, to be consistent with the changes to Exhibits A and B reflected in the Property/Casualty Annual Statement.
+The format of the Statement of Actuarial Opinion for Title Insurance Companies, and procedures required by these Instructions, continue to closely parallel those required of Property/Casualty Insurance Companies.

-2006 Title Insurance Company Annual Statement Instructions
+2007 Title Insurance Company Annual Statement Instructions